MaloneyB52/Lovett_Class_WUSTL_Group_Project/README.md

 Questions they hope to answer with the data:

-	1) What are the top 5 safest states in the United States regarding specific crimes?
+	1) Which states experience persons crimes most?
-	2) What regions of the United States are more likely to experience specific crimes?
+	2) Which states experience property crimes most?
 	3) Is there a correlation between population and crime?
 	4) Is there a correlation between number of police agencies and crime?
 	5) What is the percentage breakdown of offenders regarding gender?